 With its mix of meadows, forests, and swampy wetlands, Flora B. Peirce Nature Trail is a natural treasure for the New Bedford community.
 It’s located next to the 1,850-acre Acushnet Cedar Swamp, so wildlife such as deer, turkeys, coyotes, and songbirds thrive in this protected network of habitats.

 The nature trail is the site of a large pond where frogs, turtles, salamanders, and dragonflies live.
-You might never guess, but this pond eventually becomes the Paskamanset and Slocums rivers, which flow through Dartmouth to Buzzards Bay!
+You might never guess, but this pond eventually becomes the Paskamansett/Slocums River, which flows through Dartmouth to Buzzards Bay!